 Who Should Participate?
 Anyone can!
 The Michigan Big Tree Hunt is a great activity for families, groups of friends, fun dates, or solo adventurers.
 By identifying big trees you can take part in a statewide effort to track these living landmarks.
 You could find the largest tree in your county or even the state!
 The biggest trees are nominated for the State Champion Tree List and possibly entered into the official National Register of Big Trees.

 Contest Details Win prizes!
 ReLeaf Michigan's Big Tree Hunt committee will review all submissions.
-Winners will be announced at a special ceremony this autumn where certificates and prizes are awarded.
+Winners will be announced at a special ceremony in 2019 where certificates and prizes will be awarded.
 Details will be announced in 2018.
-Rules:

 Tree must be living and accessible for verification